IAG says Aer Lingus would continue to work with long-haul rivals - source

-Seeking to win approval for its proposed takeover of Aer Lingus AERL.I, British Airways owner IAG (ICAG.L) has told EU officials the Irish carrier would maintain commercial deals with its rivals on long-haul flights via London, a source told Reuters.
+June 26 Seeking to win approval for its proposed takeover of Aer Lingus, British Airways owner IAG has told EU officials the Irish carrier would maintain commercial deals with its rivals on long-haul flights via London, a source told Reuters.

 The European Commission said on Thursday that it had extended the deadline for its decision on whether to approve IAG's 1.3-billion-euro ($1.5 billion) bid for the Irish airline to July 15 after receiving competition concessions, but it did not give any details.